conjurer-rich/fast-flow-flywheel/pages/engagements/first-rotation.md

 ## Why This First Turn Matters

 The first rotation of the flywheel sets the direction, builds trust in the process, and creates visible momentum.
-It often requires more investment,strategically and financially,than future cycles.
+It often requires more investment, strategically and financially, than future cycles.
 But it lays the foundation for:

 - Faster, safer decisions in future rotations
 - Cross-team alignment and shared language